How Yoga Can Help in Infertility Treatment to Get Relief of Stress?

 Chronic or persistent stress occurs when undergoing infertility treatment.
 As long as the stress response remains “turned on,” you will be at an increased risk of developing high blood pressure, suppressed immunity, and increased risk of depression and anxiety.
 Chronic stress can affect every system of the body, and it can worsen existing conditions such as diabetes, arthritis, and chronic pain.
 Chronic stress can cause suppression of the reproductive system resulting in amenorrhea and failure to ovulate in women, impotency in men, and loss of libido or both.

 So how can one cope with all the stress during infertility treatment?

-So how do you cope with all of the added stress during infertility treatment?
-Research has shown that the best way to manage stress is to learn a variety of stress reduction techniques.
-These techniques activate the “relaxation response” that serves to bring the nervous system back into balance by slowing down the heart rate and essentially restoring the body and mind back to a calm, relaxed state.
+It is proven that the best way to manage stress is to learn a variety of stress reduction techniques.
+These techniques help that to bring the nervous system back into balance by essentially restoring the body and mind back to a calm, relaxed state.

 There are many different stress management techniques (e.g., diaphragmatic breathing, progressive muscle relaxation, meditation and yoga) and you will need to do some experimentation to determine what works best for you.
-Diaphragmatic breathing, pranayama and meditation are quite helpful in restoring normal physiological state.
+Diaphragmatic breathing, pranayama and meditation are quite helpful in restoring normal physiological and psychological state.